mozilla/mig/src/mig/modules/scribe/doc.rst

 In this case, the test returns false.
 The master result for the test indicates false, as the sub result was false.
-A single test can have multiple sub-results if the source matched more then one object on the system.
-For example, multiple versions of the same package are installed, multiple files are identified that match file criteria, and so on.
+A single test can have multiple sub-results if the object identified more then one object on the system.
 In this case, the evaluator will be applied to each object identifier.
 If at least one evaluation is true, the master result for the test will be true.

 A more advanced test, returning true if, in this example Django is identified on the system and the version is less than 1.4.5, and /etc/testfile also exists